 Tips to manage your toddler’s crying

-- Try taking your toddler out for a walk, to the park or join a parent and toddler group.
+- Try taking your child out.
+Go for a walk, to the park or join a parent and toddler group.
 A change of scenery can help.

 - Talk about and acknowledge their feelings.
 If your child can describe how they feel with words, it can help them understand and manage their feelings.

 - Try distracting your toddler.
 Use a toy or play activity or point out something interesting.

 - Do not smack or physically punish your child.
 This is illegal in Wales.
 You might think it will stop the behaviour but it doesn’t respond to your child’s needs or teach them how to be calm.

 Meeting up with other parents may help remind you that you're not alone.
 Your Family Information Service will be able to tell you what’s on in your area.